itshady/shopify-back-end/README.md

 3. Click Start Import

 ### Finish
-Now that the database is important and the web app is up and running, just navigate to the [shopify folder](http://localhost:8100/shopify/) and it should be good to go!
+Now that the database is important and the web app is up and running, just navigate to http://localhost:8100/shopify/ and it should be good to go!